 Prioritizing vigor and strength is a smart move.
-Vigor will give you a large health pool that will help you to survive in bad scenarios.
-Strength will be your damage attribute, and it will boost the damage you deal by a lot.
+Vigor will give you a large health pool to help you survive in bad scenarios.
+Strength will be your damage attribute, greatly boosting the damage you deal.

 Placing points in dexterity is totally up to you if you like dexterity or quality-based weaponry.
 Strength is a good choice as it acts as your primary damage stat, and you will have enough damage with any weapon.
 But as everyone has their weapon taste, you can focus your damage points on dexterity if you want to carry dexterity-based weapons.